People of Ya-Sin

-People of Ya-Sin or Ashab al-Qarya (أصحاب القرية) is the phrase used by Muslims to refer to an ancient community that is mentioned in the 36th chapter of the Quran as the People of the City or the Companions of the City.
+People of Ya-Sin or Ashab al-Qarya (أصحاب القرية) is the phrase used by Muslims to refer to an ancient community that is mentioned in the 36th surah of the Quran as the People of the City or the Companions of the City.
 The location and people of this city has been the subject of much scholarly debate in Islam.

 In the Quran

 According to the Quran, God sent two prophets to this particular community.
 When the people of the city refused to hear their words, God sent a third prophet to strengthen them.
 The prophets told the people: "Truly we have been sent on a mission to you".
 The community mocked the message of the prophets and said “You are only humans like us, and the Most Compassionate has not revealed anything.
 You are simply lying!”
 The prophets, in reply, rebuked the community, saying: "Our Lord doth know that we have been sent on a mission to you: "And our duty is only to proclaim the clear Message."

-The Quran goes onto say that the prophets were threatened with stoning and torture, but they refused to give in and continued to warn the people to end their sinful ways.
+The Quran goes on to say that the prophets were threatened with stoning and torture, but they refused to give in and continued to warn the people to end their sinful ways.
 Then, from the farthest part of the city, there came running a man who exhorted the people to believe the message and told them: "O my people!
 Obey the messengers: "Obey those who ask no reward of you (for themselves), and who have themselves received Guidance.
 The following verses, which describe the man's entrance in to "the garden" (Jannah), which refers to Heaven, has been interpreted by some scholars to mean that the believing man was martyred for his faith.